ehector/fusQIF/README.md

 The fusQIF man file contains three examples for running the regression models from the paper.

-Please email <blinded_address> with any questions or bug-reports.
+Please email ehector@ncsu.edu with any questions or bug-reports.

 # Installation